IBM 7070: Architecture

+A minus sign indicates the last RDW in a list; an alpha sign is invalid.
+Each RDW contains the starting and ending address for a block.

 Hardware implementation

 The 7070 was implemented using both CTDL (in the logic and control sections) and current-mode logic (in the timing storage and core storage sections) on Standard Modular System (SMS) cards.
 A total of about 30,000 alloy-junction germanium transistors and 22,000 germanium diodes are used, on approximately 14,000 SMS cards.